arkworks-rs/groth16/CONTRIBUTING.md

 All downstream users of the library should be using tagged versions of the library pulled from cargo.

 ## How to work on a fork
-Please skip this section if you're familiar with contributing to opensource github projects.
+Please skip this section if you're familiar with contributing to open-source GitHub projects.

 First fork the repo from the github UI, and clone it locally.
 Then in the repo, you want to add the repo you forked from as a new remote.
 You do this as: